 Firstly, the resilience of VoIP is significant, as any device with an internet connection can double up as a softphone.
-In contrast, analogue headlines outages are much harder to overcome, compromising continuity in the event of unplanned downtime.
+In contrast, analogue headline outages are much harder to overcome, compromising continuity in the event of unplanned downtime.
 An added benefit is the competitive pricing of VoIP solutions.
-With a reduced need for hardware procurement, maintenance and upgrades by using cloud-based platforms, the long term running costs will also be reduced – even if you want to add more users at a later point.
+With a reduced need for hardware procurement, maintenance and upgrades by using cloud-based platforms, the long-term running costs will also be reduced – even if you want to add more users at a later point.

 If you want to learn more about these services, we have a detailed introduction to VoIP here.

 Speak to a member of the YourShortlist team about creating your bespoke software shortlist.